zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 # Zenjob Coding Challenge

 This is a coding challenge intended for backend engineers.
-It holds two different tasks.
+It holds three different tasks.
 For finishing the main tasks with some documentation, you should not need to invest more than __2 hours__.

 ## What this is about
 This repository consists of a simplified version of Zenjob's platform, which allows __companies__ to order __jobs__ consisting of __shifts__ that __talents__ (workers) can be booked for.